bearhug15/ReflexVCG/README.md

 ## Running

 To launch generator use: ``java -jar ReflexVCG.jar [key/value]``.
-Specification of path to source file is required.
-Output path is optional and set to source folder if not defined.

 | key    | value | meaning                   |
 |--------|-------|---------------------------|
 | -s 	 | path  | path to source .post file |
 | -o 	 | path  | output destination        |

+Specification of source file path  is required.
+Output path is optional and set to source folder if not defined.